-As a landlord, it's wise to set aside some time to read up on the rights of both yourself and your tenant.
+As a landlord with responsibilities, it's wise to set aside some time to read up on the rights of both yourself and your tenant.
 You must then ensure you abide by the necessary protocols and regulations, being respectful at all times of the person who's paying money into your bank account on a monthly basis.

 Regardless of who owns the deeds of the property, in a landlord-tenant situation you have to bear in mind that you are asking to enter someone else's home.
-By letting to them, you have temporarily handed over the home and they will expect to be able to treat it as their own.
+By letting to them, you have temporarily handed over the property and they will expect to be able to treat it as their own.

 With this in mind, a polite, fair and respectful approach from your side will help to build a good, solid relationship between you and your tenant.
 This arrangement will be beneficial for both of you moving forward.

 8. What can I do, I have tried everything and my tenants will not allow me access?

 If you have been unable to gain access to the property with your tenant’s permission, you may make an application to the court for an injunction.
-This will give you a court order allowing you to enter the property without your tenant’s permission.
-If you tenant has been unreasonably refusing access, the costs you incur in obtaining the court order may be recoverable from them.
+This will give you a court order allowing you landlord rights to enter the property without your tenant’s permission.
+If your tenant has been unreasonably refusing access, the costs you incur in obtaining the court order may be recoverable from them.